DuyguA/DuyguA.github.io/_posts/2018-3-6-chatbot-nlu-series.md

 * Lemmatizing improves keyword ranking dramatically.
 We'll discover this issue in detail, wait for the oncoming semantic search post :)

-Happy lemmatizing and hacking.
+Happy lemmatizing and hacking!
 We will get to know DEMorphy better in oncoming Chatbot NLU posts.